 Everyone is adjusting to a new normal — truly tough times for all of us.
-So, we thought: who couldn’t use something to uplift their spirits right now?
+So, our Chemistry PR team thought: who couldn’t use something to uplift their spirits right now?

 The perfect COVID-19 antidote: cocktails!
 Here are some step-by-step recipes shared by our clients for your at-home happy hour.
 Mix up signature craft cocktails in your private lounge.
 No driving required.
 To sweeten things, we’re giving you a free one-hour PR and social media consultation.
 Whether you’re a nonprofit or small business — or a major brand, like many of our clients — expect a blend of ideas to increase your visibility and value.
 In this moment, storytelling and content call for a new sensibility: connecting with the media, your followers and your customers in a more human way.
 We can help!

 Let’s raise our glasses to keeping you front and center.
 And creating what’s next.
 Cheers!